The Future of Accommodation (FAM)

 The Future Accommodation Model (FAM) is a complex project, it will take until late 2018 to understand what FAM will look like and make all the key decisions.
 A pilot of FAM will be launched in December 2018.
 The pilot will operate at a few selected sites and will test parts of the new FAM policy.
 The pilot is expected to run for a few years to enable us to learn and refine the policy before launch.
 FAM is expected to roll out to the majority of bases in the 2020’s and 2030’s.

 Edit: The pilot of the Future Accommodation Model was due to start in December 2018 but will now take place in 2019.
-Ministers are expected to confirm locations and start dates next year.
+Ministers are expected to confirm locations and start dates soon.
+We will announce further information as soon as it’s confirmed from the MOD.
+We expect to have a decision on pilot locations soon.

 Representing YOUR views